Demystifying Web Map Servers: the invisible side of Geographic Information Systems

 Another code-base, to be used as reference.

-Shivashis Padhi is a junior, majoring Computer Science and Engineering at National Institute of Technology, Tiruchirappalli, India.
+Shivashis Padhi is a senior, majoring Computer Science and Engineering at National Institute of Technology, Tiruchirappalli, India.

 He loves earth and atmospheric sciences and pursues them as hobby.
 With a desire to contribute more directly towards research in these areas, he has developed a keen interest in Geographic Information Systems over time.